 The most important use of the coverage test is to identify the eye used for fixation and the presence of a manifest deviation (tropia).

-In the latter, the occluder is alternately moved from one eye to the next in rapid succession while the examiner adjusts the prism bar to neutralize any eye movement.
+In the latter, the occluder is alternately moved from one eye to the next in rapid succession while the examiner adjusts the prism bar to neutralize eye movement.

 These tests depend on good vision in each eye.
 Poor vision or inadequate cooperation diminishes its value.